How does this company make money?

 Who depends on this company?

-Long-haul trucking fleets that rely on the Kenworth T680 and Peterbilt 579 for fuel efficiency in over-the-road operations would face delivery delays from alternative original equipment manufacturers, with lead times of six to twelve months.
-Owner-operators financing through PACCAR Financial would lose access to integrated lease programs tied to specific truck configurations.
-European logistics companies using DAF XF trucks would face parts availability gaps because DAF components are not interchangeable with Volvo or Mercedes commercial vehicle systems.
+Long-haul trucking fleets that use the Kenworth T680 and Peterbilt 579 for fuel-efficient highway runs would face 6-to-12-month waits if they had to order from other manufacturers.
+Owner-operators who finance through PACCAR Financial would lose access to lease programs built around their specific truck configurations.
+European logistics companies running DAF XF trucks would face parts shortages because DAF components do not fit Volvo or Mercedes commercial vehicles.

 How does this company scale?